ToyotaCRDL/mahos/docs_src/cli.rst

 ``mahos launch -e [nodenames-to-exclude]`` starts all the nodes excluding specified names.

+If a node named ``log`` (recommended name of :class:`LogBroker <node.log_broker.LogBroker>` node) is defined to run on the host and already up, it's automatically excluded.

 mahos log
 ^^^^^^^^^

 ``mahos log [nodename=log]`` subscribes to a :class:`LogBroker <node.log_broker.LogBroker>` to print logs on console.

+If specified :class:`LogBroker <node.log_broker.LogBroker>` node is configured to run on the same host and not up, this command automatically starts the node.

 mahos ls
 ^^^^^^^^